vindarel/common-lisp-course-in-videos/README.md

 > A quick demo of a very useful macro, coupled with a pattern I use a lot.
 How to build this macro with HANDLER-CASE.

-6.6 (DONE and UPCOMING) UNWIND-PROTECT: the "finally" in try/catch/finally
+6.6 UNWIND-PROTECT: the "finally" in try/catch/finally

 6.7 HANDLER-BIND: the lispy super-power (NEW on Feb 13th, 2023)